 Entering a Submission- Overview

-A UX Awards entry should highlight the user experience of a digital project you helped create, and should highlight the project, the UX process and the outcome.
+A UX Awards entry should highlight the user experience of a digital project you were involved in, and should highlight the project, the UX process and the outcome.

-- Anyone can submit and win an UXie– companies large and small, agencies, groups, individuals, and students- from anywhere in the world.
-Note that for submissions showcasing company, organization or client projects, you must have obtained advance permission to submit and publicly showcase the project.
+- Anyone can submit and win a UX Award – companies large and small, agencies, groups, individuals, and students- from anywhere in the world.
+For submissions of company, organization or client projects, you must have obtained advance permission to submit and publicly showcase the project.